-I make a lot of hot sauces in my kitchen and I almost never wear gloves.
-I am constantly touching the area around my face and on several occasions have gotten the residuals left on my hands from cutting hot peppers, in my eyes!
+I make a lot of hot sauces in my kitchen, and I almost never wear gloves so there have been several occasions where I have gotten hot sauce in my eye.
+Also, when I am making new hot sauce recipes, I am often unknowingly touching the area around my face and on several occasions have gotten the residuals left on my hands from cutting hot peppers, in my eyes!
+I should know better but even the mildest hot peppers can irritate areas of the eyes because it is such a sensitive area.

 What do you do if you just got hot sauce in your eye?